This documentation shows how to download and use different IoT device SDKs.

-To initiate timer with a frequency, use the following:
+To initiate the timer with a frequency, use the following:

 countly = Countly("SERVER_URL", "APP_KEY", TIMER_SECOND)

-In order to send a specific event, use a command as follows:
+In order to send a specific event, use this command:

-The best method to retrieve data from Raspberry Pi GPIO is to use Grove interface.
-Grove is basically a ready to use toolset to ease use of SPI, I2C, UART in analog and digital circuits.
-Prepared by Seeed Studio, it includes several sensors, I/O units, switches, lights and joysticks.
+The best method for retrieving data from the Raspberry Pi GPIO is to use the Grove interface.
+Grove is basically a ready-to-use toolset meant to ease the use of SPI, I2C, UART in analog and digital circuits.
+Prepared by Seeed Studio, it includes several sensors, I/O units, switches, lights, and joysticks.

-Grove works not only with Raspberry Pi, but also several industrial, well-known development boards like Arduino, Intel Edison, Beagle Bone Green.
-For more information about Grove, click the link here.
+Not only does Grove work with Raspberry Pi, it also works with several industrial, well-known development boards, such as Arduino, Intel Edison, and Beagle Bone Green.
+For more information about Grove, follow this link.
 To use Grove in Raspberry Pi, a shield-like card called Grove Pi is used.

-In order to use Grove sensors and Grove Pi shield, create an account on Countly.
-An App Key is automatically created for you.
-We’ll use this key inside the SDK in relevant place.
+In order to use Grove sensors and the Grove Pi shield, create an account on Countly.
+An App Key will automatically be created for you.
+We’ll use this key inside the SDK in places where it is relevant.

 Raspberry Pi configuration

-You can find necessary configuration about how to use Python and Grove with Raspberry Pi.
-We need this configuration, so start reading and implementing what is written here.
+You may find the necessary configuration regarding how to use Python and Grove with Raspberry Pi.
+We will need this configuration, so start reading and implementing what is written here.

-After installing Grove, you can install Countly SDK:
+After installing Grove, you may install the Countly SDK:

 pip install Raspberry_SDK

 In our example scenario, we have a light sensor.
-This sensor is connected to Grove input Analog 0.
-After configuring Grove Pi and Grove light sensors, the following code can be used to send light sensor data to Countly servers:
+This sensor is connected to the Grove input Analog 0.
+After configuring the Grove Pi and Grove light sensors, the following code may be used to send light sensor data to the Countly servers:

 import threading import grovepi from raspberry_pi.Raspberry_SDK.Countly import Countly light_sensor = 0 countly = Countly("SERVER_URL", "APP_KEY", 0) def grove(): threading.Timer(30,grove).start() countly.event("Light", int(grovepi.analogRead(light_sensor)/10.24)) grove()

-Now you have completed with sending data from Raspberry Pi to your server.
+You have now finished sending data from Raspberry Pi to your server.